-The University of North Carolina at Chapel Hill Master of Public Administration Alumni Association actively seeks nominations for the Donald Hayman Distinguished Public Service Award.
+The Carolina Master of Public Administration Alumni Association actively seeks nominations for the Donald Hayman Distinguished Public Service Award.

 Named after Donald Hayman (pictured left) to honor his work in public service, the award will be given to those individuals who exemplify high standards of service to the public and/or organizations they serve.
 The winner will receive a plaque, and a scholarship will be awarded by the MPA Alumni Association to a current student in the winner’s name.
 The MPA Alumni Association Treasurer will recommend a scholarship amount to the MPA Alumni Association Board for approval.
 In addition, an article will be included in IMPACT highlighting the achievement.

 Dr. Donald Hayman was a founding member of the Master of Public Administration program at the University of North Carolina.
 His career at the then Institute of Government began in 1948 and spanned 37 years.
 Having worked with more than 150 cities and counties in North Carolina, Dr. Hayman was the embodiment of the “Pracademic,” a practitioner and an academic.